-Where appropriate full minutes of all meetings, except those deemed to be confidential by the Governing Body, are available from the Clerk to the Governing Body at:
+Where appropriate full minutes of all meetings, except those deemed to be confidential by the Governing Body, are available from the Governance Officer (Administration) at:

-Saint David's Catholic College

 Ty Gwyn Road

 Penylan

 Cardiff

 CF23 5QD

-The Clerk to the Governing Body maintains a register of financial and personal interests of the governors.
+The Governance Officer (Legal) maintains a register of financial and personal interests of the governors.
 The register is available for inspection at the above address.